 Catalytic Capital in Action: Sustainable Jobs Fund/ SJF Ventures

 This case study was written by the Catalytic Capital Consortium (C3), an investment, learning, and market development initiative by the MacArthur Foundation, Rockefeller Foundation, and Omidyar Network bringing together leading impact investors to encourage greater impact and use of catalytic capital.
-To learn about what catalytic capita is and why it matters, visit the library below.

 Creating Over 9,000 New Jobs